stresearch/SAFE/README.md

 The dataset will consist of human and machine generated speech audio tracks.

-- Human generated speech will be sourced from multiple sources including but not limited to high quality in-studio and lower quality in-the-wild online recordings.
+- Human generated speech will be sourced from multiple sources and in multiple languages including but not limited to high quality in-studio and lower quality in-the-wild online recordings.
 - Machine generated speech will be constructed using several SOTA TTS (text-to-speech) models.
 The models will be either open-source or closed-source.
 - The audio files will vary in length but will be no longer than 60 seconds.
 - Compression formats will also vary.
 (See practice submission and dataset on how to load the input data)